chocolatey/ChocolateyGUI/docs/input/blog/new-release-0.1.2.md

 - package now has iconURL.

-**NOTE**:  This blog post was created after the actual release occured, and is added to here in order to preserve the history of the ChocolateyGUI project.
+**NOTE**:  This blog post was created after the actual release occured, and is added to here in order to preserve the history of the Chocolatey GUI project.